kuljeet-Singh/charli0x74/README.md

 If this address is not visible check connections again.
 ![capture4](https://user-images.githubusercontent.com/43182173/49890633-8f30b300-fe12-11e8-9b6a-38004896c174.PNG)

+Once I2C is detected we are ready for next step.<br>Now intall and update python libraries on Raspberry Pi.
+You can obtain a file providing step to step assistance [here](https://github.com/kuljeet-Singh/charli0x74/blob/master/Python%20Files.docx)

 ### Soldering
 1) Soldering the LED's matrix and driver **together**.
 This is required before any further step.